AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 - make extensions run only when clicked.
 - Do not continue in background when closed.
 - Reopen where left.
+- brave://flags/ or chrome://flags and enable features related to tabs and fullscreen.

 ### ConEmu
 - ConEmu setting > integration > Add to context explorer menu